StanisKo/MGME/docs/Adeventure Flow.md

         |
         |
         v
-        If Seeded with random event
+        If seeded with random event
             |
             |
             |